Poggecci/INSO-GH-API-QUERY/README.md

 1. The course is described in a JSON file.
 The fields of the JSON file are
    - `organization` this will be used as the name of the organization
    - `teams` this field is a list of key/value pairs.
 The key of each pair is the team name.
-It must also be the name of the project board owned by that team from which the closed issues can be collected.
-The value of each pair is the list of logins that should be counted as managers.
+It must also be the name of the project board owned by that team from which the closed issues, with their urgency and difficulty can be collected.
+The value of each pair is a JSON with the fields

-   - `lecture_topic_task_quota` this field specifies how many lecture topic tasks each member of the team is expected to complete.
+    - `managers` which contains a list of the GitHub logins that belong to the managers of the team and therefore do not get any points for closing issues, even if they were assigned to them.
+    - `milestone` which must be the name of the milestone to use, so that different projects can use different milestone names
+    - `milestoneGrade` which specifies the maximum grade achievable for this milestone.
 2. Run the script from the command line:

 ```bash